Persistence of memory

 My mum grew up here.
-Her and my ancestors were here for hundreds of years working as maids and cleaners, labourers, cartmen and brickies, laying the railways, further back pulling the root veg through the surface of the peaty soils to the north or tending beans and peas in the south.
+Her and therefore my ancestors were here for hundreds of years working as maids and cleaners, labourers, cartmen, and brickies, laying the railways, further back pulling the root veg through the surface of the peaty soils to the north or tending beans and peas in the south.
 Eight hundred years give or take a few, moving down to the bottom of the fens from Lancashire and Yorkshire for reasons lost somewhere on the way.
 I’ve followed the fanning lines back in both paper and pixels, watched them leave their names in the landscapes her family came from.
-They were the Parr’s and the Northrops, two families who lived in the rows of streets now lost under the Grafton centre and the concrete car parks which have grown up out of the centre of Cambridge, distant parts the families lived in the country, in Harston and Grantchester.
+They were the Parrs and the Northrops, two families who lived in the rows of streets now lost under the Grafton centre and the concrete car parks which have grown up out of the centre of Cambridge, parts the families lived in the county, in Harston and Grantchester.
 The ones closer to the trunk of my family spread out towards Hills Road and Cherry Hinton.

 We never went.
 I stopped listening.

 It wasn’t until the early 1980s that I started to gradually colour Cambridge in.
 In my mid teens I went on a trip with some friends, we sat on the wall on King’s Parade and looked at the cake-like splendour of Kings College, dawdled down to Petty Curie and then on to the Backs.
 The names like echoes, a feeling of deja-vu based around the lexicon of place and feeling transferred.

 Then in my early twenties I met a tall and beautiful girl from Cambridge.
 Her mum lived there, she’d grown up in Cambridge, one side of her family treading the same roads down from Lancashire and settling in the same place as mine had 800 years before.